aawajjoshi/post-lockdown-client/README.md

 ## About

 Post Lockdown is a place to share your post lockdown aspirations with strangers on the internet.
-Built using React and Apollo Client, this utilizes the following [GraphQL server](https://github.com/aawajjoshi/post-lockdown-server), and Semantic UI for layout design.
+Built using React and Apollo Client, it utilizes the following [GraphQL server](https://github.com/aawajjoshi/post-lockdown-server), and Semantic UI for layout design.

 **Check it out - https://postlockdown.netlify.app/**